 If you’ve heard of Roatan at all, you’ve likely heard its mantra: “dive, eat, sleep, repeat.”
 But what if you’re considering a trip to Roatan with kids who aren’t old enough to dive?
 Can you head to Roatan with kids for a vacation the whole family will enjoy?
 I went to find out.

-If you’ve already decided Roatan is the right place for your next family trip, you won’t regret it.
-Head to my complete Roatan destination guide for answers to your questions about where to stay and eat in Roatan with kids.
-Once you’re booked, save my list of Top 10 things to do in Roatan with kids.
+Before we dive in, let’s be sure you have our best Roatan resources at your fingertips.
+First, if you’ve already decided Roatan is the right place for your next family trip, head to our complete Roatan destination guide for answers to your questions about where to stay and eat in Roatan with kids.

 Is It Safe To Go To Roatan With Kids?

 First things first.
 According to Patsy, the owner of Roatan’s boutique Xbalanque Resort, the question she most often gets from families: Is it safe?
 Absolutely.

 I traveled solo to Roatan, rented a car on my own, and always felt safe.
 It turns out, the safety warnings you’ve read about Honduras really do not apply to Roatan.
 As with any destination, of course, travel cautiously and keep your wits about you.
 But you can book trip to Roatan with kids and feel confident that you’ll feel safe when you get there.

 Roatan was surprisingly easy to navigate and explore—a huge plus when traveling with kids.
 I rented a car at the airport and braced myself for unruly, bumpy island roads.
 What a pleasant surprise to discover a single, well-paved road running the stretch of the island.

 I was able to navigate Roatan with a printed map and no GPS.
 I highly recommend renting a car so you’ll have the flexibility to see the island’s top spots on your own schedule.
 But you absolutely can make due without a car if you stay near West Bay Beach and use taxis for excursions.